ideal-lab5/Grants-Program/applications/etf_aura.md

 As can be seen, it will be paramount that all participants agree on the same 'time'.

-##### Implementation
+##### Implementation Details

 Since all of this functionality should happen outside the context of a runtime, we implement this as a specialized light client based on [smoldot](https://github.com/smol-dot/smoldot).

 ###### Slot Scheduling

   As mentioned above, the idea is that we can take some arbitrary time in the future, $t_{fut}$, and identify a slot and epoch when that future time is expected to occur (assuming persistent liveness of the network).
-Assume that the current slot index, $sl_{curr}$, is publicly known and agreed on by everyone (see [light client](#light-client) for more info).
+Very roughly, our approach will be similar to the following:

+  If we assume that the current slot index is $sl_{prev}$ and the epoch is $e_k$, then we allow slots to be schedule starting from the next slot in the queue, $sl_{curr}$.
+Given that each slot lasts a static amount of time, say $t_{slot} \; sec/slot$, we can calculate the slot number $t$ seconds in the future with $sl_{fut} = ((t / t_{slot}) \% s) +1$ where $s$ is the number of slots per epoch.
+We can then identify the slot winner by calculating $A[{fut}\; \% \; |A|]$.

+  The slot schedule calculation will happen in the user-agent, in conjun.
+The users have already calculated a future slot number and epoch.
+Then, the light client fetches the authorities for some specified epoch and calculated the inputs for the slot.

 ###### Encryption-to-future-slots (EtF)

-  Assuming that we have identified a future slot winner $A_{fut}$ for slot $sl_{fut}$, we can derive their ephemeral public key (aka the role) for that slot and create a shared key using [this approach](https://github.com/w3f/Grants-Program/pull/1660#issuecomment-1563616111).
+  Assuming that we have identified a future slot winner $A_{fut}$ for slot $sl_{fut}$, we can derive their ephemeral public key (aka the role) for that slot and derive a shared key using [this approach](https://github.com/w3f/Grants-Program/pull/1660#issuecomment-1563616111).
 We can then use a symmetric encryption scheme, such as El Gamal, to encrypt a message using the resulting public key.
 The ciphertext can be stored offchain with a reference to it published on-chain (in a pallet or contract) by calculating its sha256 hash, for example.

 ###### Decryption

 When a slot winner's slot is active, they derive a secret key (as above) which they then use to seal the block.
 Additionally, the derived secret key can also be used to decrypt any messages that were encrypted for this slot.
 In our first iteration of the network, we will publish this secret key along with the block, so anybody can decrypt the message after the slot completes.
 We intend to modify this approach in the future, for example, when using threshold signatures later on.

-#### Light Client
+#### User Agent - SDK + Light Client

-We present a light client using smoldot.
-The light client will connections to specific nodes.
-It should also ensure that users clocks are set correctly (i.e. block number), else give an error.
-We need to make sure requests are properly synchronized to ensure accurate and predictible slot scheduling/selection.
+We present an SDK and light client using smoldot.
+The light client will connect directly to specific validators.
+It should also ensure that users' clocks are set correctly (i.e. block number), since we need to make sure requests are properly synchronized to ensure accurate and predictible slot scheduling/selection and decryption.

+The SDK handles encryption to roles and decryption capabilities later on.
+It will also be able to handle communication with smart contracts hosted on the blockchain and external storage, realized as IPFS.

 #### High Level Architecture

 We propose the architecture of the system at a high level.
 It consist of three pieces:
 - **the blockchain**: The PoA blockchain with IBS block seals.
 It is a substrate based runtime with a new pallet that enables the identity based cryptosystem along with our modifications to Aura.
-- **the offchain layer**: A user-agent (client) which handles slot scheduling, encryption, and decryption.
+- **sdk/client**: A user-agent which handles slot scheduling, encryption, and decryption, as well as synchronization with the blockchain.
 - **the storage layer**: Could be anything, we will use IPFS in conjunction with a smart contract or a pallet to store ciphertexts off-chain and their identifiers on-chain.

 ![high-level-architecture](./etf.drawio.png)